grafana/agent/docs/sources/flow/concepts/component_controller.md

 When a component fails to evaluate, it's marked as unhealthy with the reason for why the evaluation failed.

 When an evaluation fails, the component continues operating as normal.
-The component continues using its previous set of evaluated arguments, and it can continue exporting new values.
+The component continues using its previous set of evaluated arguments and can continue exporting new values.

 This prevents failure propagation.
 If your `local.file` component, which watches API keys, suddenly stops working, other components continue using the last valid API key until the component returns to a healthy state.

 ## In-memory traffic

-Components that expose HTTP endpoints, such as [prometheus.exporter.unix][], can expose an internal address that will completely bypass the network and communicate in-memory.
+Components that expose HTTP endpoints, such as [prometheus.exporter.unix][], can expose an internal address that completely bypasses the network and communicate in-memory.
 This allows components within the same process to communicate with one another without needing to be aware of any network-level protections such as authentication or mutual TLS.

 The internal address defaults to `agent.internal:12345`.